Florida Layoffs — May 2016

 |---|---|---|---|---|

-The most significant filing came from Tampa Media Group at its Tampa facility, reporting 300 affected workers.
-Childhood Development Services (CDS) followed with 272 workers.
+The largest notice was filed by Tampa Media Group at its Tampa facility, reporting 300 affected workers.
+Childhood followed with 272 workers.

 This analysis is based on official WARN Act filings reported by Florida.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Florida WARN notices, browse layoffs by state, or download the full dataset.